findmypast/recruitment-test-data-engineering/Readme.md

 - There is no right way to do this.
 We are interested in the choices that you make, how you justify them, and your development process.
 - Consider how normalized your schema should be, and whether you should be using foreign keys to join tables.
 - When you create a container, make sure that you add the container config to the docker-compose.yml file, and add your Dockerfile and code to the images folder.
+- Make sure that your code is executable, and if you are working in a scripting language, make sure that your script has an appropriate “hash-bang” line (as featured in our example scripts).
 - The example scripts use ORM libraries to connect to the database.
 This is _not_ essential for the purpose of this test: your code should connect to the database and your queries should be implemented in whatever way you are most comfortable with.
 - Consider what kind of error handling and testing is appropriate.
 - All data input, storage, and output should be in UTF-8.
 Expect multi-byte characters in the data.